No description

 To start from the published remote bootstrap script:

-init.sh downloads the current installer payloads into /tmp and prompts you to run /tmp/zsh.sh.
+init.sh downloads the current installer payloads from downloads/ into /tmp and prompts you to run /tmp/zsh.sh.

 You can also run the installer directly from a local checkout:

-When run locally, zsh.sh prefers repository files over remote downloads.
+When run locally, downloads/zsh.sh prefers repository files over remote downloads.

 Repository Layout